 Path tracing is a ray tracing algorithm that sends rays from the Camera and, when a ray hits a reflective or refractive surface, recurses the process until it reaches a light source.
-The series of rays from the Camera to the Light forms a "path".
+The series of rays from the Camera to the Light form a "path".

 It enables HDRP to compute many different effects (such as hard or soft shadows, mirror or glossy reflections and refractions, and indirect illumination) in one single unified process.

 A notable downside to path tracing is noise.
 However, noise vanishes as more paths accumulate, and eventually converges toward a clean image.
 For more information about path tracing limitations in HDRP, see Unsupported features of path tracing.

 Noisy image with Maximum Samples set to 1